 Hiking in Western North Carolina

-The mountain region of Western North Carolina is a haven for outdoor recreation enthusiasts.
+Welcome to the Appalachian mountain region of Western North Carolina - a haven in the Land of Sky for enthusiasts of outdoor recreation!

 HikeWNC.info is your on-line hiking guide for North Carolina's Appalachian mountain region, containing all of the information you need to make your next trip complete.
 We aim to provide guidebook quality information that you can use in your outdoor persuits.
 Have fun browsing and hiking!